Azure/azure-ai-cli/ideas/website/.ai/prompt.md

 Then to run the website, launch `index.html` in your browser.

-I want this directory to also have the appropriate support files for VS Code, so that I can build and run the website from within VS Code.
+These are represented in tasks.json and launch.json, so that you can build and run the website from within VS Code.

+However, inside `script.js`, i have some "secrets" hard-coded...
+What's a better idiomatic way to deal with them, if I both want to:
+(a) keep them secret when I deploy to a static file serving website, and (b) make it very easy for a developer to run the website locally, without having to set up a server?

 # Task you must perform
 1. Please read all the files in the current directory, to understand what we've done so far.
 Do that now.